mmistakes/made-mistakes-jekyll/_drafts/pencil.md

   <figcaption>Blend the plane (or object) furthest from the foreground the most and gradually decrease that amount as you move forwards.</figcaption>
 </figure>

-Very similar to the reflection example above, you can create a dense layer of by blending everything --- not just the reflected trees.
+Very similar to the reflection example from earlier, you can create a dense layer of fog by blending everything --- not just the reflected trees.
 By smudging over the drawing it effectively lowers the contrast making things appear hazy.

 <figure class="third">
   <a href="{{ site.url }}/images/pencil-53-fog-scene-1-lg.jpg"><img src="{{ site.url }}/images/pencil-53-fog-scene-1-600.jpg" alt="drawing the horizon line"></a>